 - Click the Activate button.
 You will see the OneSignal Push menu is active and available in the left menu panel.

 - Click the Configuration tab located next to the Setup tab.
-You can automate the notifications by setting up the parameters shown as below.
+You can automate the notifications by setting up the parameters shown below.

 - If your site is using HTTPS (SSL certificate enabled), you need to set the My site uses and HTTPS connection (SSL) switch enabled.